CSU-Radarmet/CSU_RadarTools/README.md

 `python setup.py install`
 (you may need to have sudo privileges, depending on your setup)

+<b>Note: If you have previously installed csu_radartools you may have to completely remove it
+from its installation location to get the latest version to work right, since the KDP routines have been substantially altered.</b>

 To access, use the following in your analysis code:
 ```
 from csu_radartools import (csu_fhc, csu_liquid_ice_mass, csu_blended_rain, csu_dsd,